Tinubu arrives Guinea-Bissau for ECOWAS summit, visits Nigerian troops – The Sun Nigeria

 Upon arrival at Bissau, capital of Republic of Guinea-Bissau, for the 63rd Ordinary Session of the Authority of Heads of State and Government of the Economic Community of West African States (ECOWAS), President Bola Tinubu visited the Nigerian contingent stationed in the country under the ECOWAS Stabilisation Force.

-According to a statement issued by Special Adviser on Special Duties, Communications and Strategy, Dele Alake, the president commended the soldiers and their Commander, General Al-hassan Grema, for their dedication and service to Nigeria and their host country, adding that Nigeria would continue to support democracy in West Africa and around the world.
+In statement by the Special Adviser to the President on Special Duties, Communications and Strategy, Dele Alake, the president commended the soldiers and their Commander, General Al-hassan Grema, for their dedication and service to Nigeria and their host country, adding that Nigeria would continue to support democracy in West Africa and around the world.

-“I am here to show solidarity with you.
-I want to assure you we are committed to support peace and democracy not only in West Africa but around the world.

-“We are proud of you.
-Proud of your loyalty.
-Nigeria depends on you.
-There will be peace and progress in our country,” President said.

 Brig.
-Gen. Grema in his remarks, expressed the appreciation of the troops to President Tinubu for being the first Commander-in-Chief in Nigeria’s history to visit his soldiers outside the shore of the country.
+Gen. Grema in his remarks, expressed the appreciation of the troops to President Tinubu for being the first Commander-in-Chief in Nigeria’s history to visit his soldiers outside the shores of the country.

-Meanwhile, the 63rd Ordinary Session summit, which will open on Sunday July 9, 2023, will be the first international engagement of the President within the African continent since he assumed office on May 29, 2023.
+Meanwhile, the 63rd Ordinary Session summit, which will open today will be the first international engagement of the President within the African continent since he assumed office on May 29, 2023.

 Recall he participated at the summit on “A New Global Financing Pact” in Paris, France hosted by President Emmanuel Macron, last month.